baycom/tfrec/README.md

-This tool uses a RTL2832-based SDR stick to decode data sent by the KlimaLogg Pro (and recently some other) temperature sensors made by TFA Dostmann (http://tfa-dostmann.de) or other LaCrosse-compatible sensors.
+This tool uses a RTL2832-based SDR stick to decode data sent by the KlimaLogg Pro (and recently some other) temperature sensors made by TFA Dostmann (http://tfa-dostmann.de) or other Technoline/LaCrosse-compatible sensors.

 Runs on Linux (tested on x86 and ARM/Raspberry PI3) and MacOS.
 Required HW is a RTL2832-based DVB-T-stick, preferrably with a R820T-tuner.